jasraj25/ShopForHome/README.md

 # Technologies Used
 * HTML5, CSS3, and JavaScript for the frontend development.
-* Spring for the backend development.
+* Springboot for the backend development.
 * MySQL for the database management.
 * Bootstrap for responsive and mobile-friendly design.
 * Git for version control and collaboration.